-Add to the Village Code that Corporation Counsel or their designee is in attendance at every meeting.
-The Board of Trustees should receive a quarterly update on complaints from the Corporation Counsel or CPCRB chair at a public board meeting.
+Add to the Village Code that Counsel or their designee is in attendance at every meeting.
+The board of trustees should receive a quarterly update on complaints from the counsel or CPCRB chair at a public board meeting.

 In the post-COVID-19 environment, the CPCRB should retain the ability to hold virtual or hybrid meetings.